 1. Prerequisite Programs:

-The focus of HANA Modeling 10-day training program is clearly visible to all stakeholders.
+The focus of the HANA Modeling 10-day training program is clearly visible to all stakeholders.

 3.Instructor Aid Summary: